Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 Use this alternative if performing an upgrade of CSM on a CSM-only system with no other HPE Cray EX software products installed.
 This upgrade scenario is extremely uncommon in production environments.

 1. (`ncn-m001#`) Set node images in BSS for all NCNs.
-This script sets the new CSM base NCN images in BSS so that NCNs will boot into them during the node upgrades.
+These steps set the new CSM base NCN images in BSS so that NCNs will boot into them during the node upgrades.

     1. (`ncn-m001#`) Get CSM base images for NCNs.
+(These images were set in '/etc/cray/upgrade/csm/myenv' in the 'prerequisites.sh' script.)

         ```bash
         source /etc/cray/upgrade/csm/myenv